 Here are some sorts of problems that you might wish to get seen to straight away.

-- Severe toothache – Sometimes you can experience a severe toothache even though you have been seeing the dentist regularly.
+- A severe toothache – Sometimes you can experience a severe toothache even though you have been seeing the dentist regularly.
 This pain can be so severe that you cannot wait until the clinic is next open.

 - Broken/Cracked tooth – you may have broken your tooth eating something hard or traumatised your teeth.
 If there is pain associated with this fracture then you may wish to call straight away otherwise you may wish to wait until normal clinic opening hours.

-- Knocked out tooth - Carefully grasp the tooth at the crown and wash gently under water to remove any large pieces of dirt from the root surface.
+- A knocked out tooth – Carefully grasp the tooth at the crown and wash gently under water to remove any large pieces of dirt from the root surface.
 Try and push it back into the socket using your fingers and gently bite down on it.
-If this doesn’t work place it in a small beaker of saline (contact lense solution) to preserve it.
+If this doesn’t work it in a small beaker of saline (contact lens solution) to preserve it.
 You must get to a dentist within the next half an hour for the best chances of saving it.
 It can only be saved if the root is not fractured or damaged

 - Swelling – You can suddenly have a pronounced swelling in your mouth.
 This can be related to a wisdom tooth, gum disease or a very decayed tooth.
-Sometimes there may not be any proceeding toothache.
-In this case you will need the cause of the problem to be investigated and you may require some antibiotics.
-Some swellings can lead to a medical emergency, please get dental related swellings seen to urgently.
+Sometimes there may not be any a proceeding toothache.
+In this case, you will need the cause of the problem to be investigated and you may require some antibiotics.
+Some swellings can lead to a medical emergency, please get dentally related swellings seen to urgently.